 Servings: 12 Total time: 50 mins Difficulty: beginner

-Lefse traditional Norwegian flatbread, made mainly from potatoes.
-It resembles a soft and slightly sweet pancake, and is often eaten rolled with butter, sugar, and sometimes cinnamon.
-In this gluten-free version, lefse is a perfect recipe for those looking for a tasty alternative to classic bread or pancakes.
-Easy to prepare at home, this Norwegian bread is also ideal to accompany meals.
+Lefse is a traditional Norwegian flatbread, made primarily from potatoes.
+It resembles a soft, slightly sweet pancake and is often eaten rolled up with butter, sugar, and sometimes cinnamon.
+This gluten-free version of lefse is a perfect recipe for those looking for a tasty alternative to classic bread or pancakes.
+Easy to make at home, this Norwegian bread is also ideal as a side dish .

 Ingredients